-The Company has also received a letter from BDO Limited, the Company's auditor, to report on the Group's continuing connected transactions in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised) Assurance Engagements Other Than Audits or Reviews of Historical Financial Information and with reference to Practice Note 740 (Revised) Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules issued by the Hong Kong Institute of Certified Public Accountants.
-BDO Limited have issued the letter containing their findings and conclusions in respect of the non-exempt continuing connected transactions disclosed above in accordance with Rule 20.54 of the GEM Listing Rules confirming that nothing has come to their attention that causes them to believe the non-exempt continuing connected transactions:
+The Company has also received a letter from PricewaterhouseCoopers, the Company's auditor, to report on the Group's continuing connected transactions in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised) Assurance Engagements Other Than Audits or Reviews of Historical Financial Information and with reference to Practice Note 740 (Revised) Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules issued by the Hong Kong Institute of Certified Public Accountants.
+PricewaterhouseCoopers have issued the letter containing their findings and conclusions in respect of the non-exempt continuing connected transactions disclosed above in accordance with Rule 20.54 of the GEM Listing Rules confirming that nothing has come to their attention that causes them to believe the non-exempt continuing connected transactions:

-- (i) have not been approved by the Company's board of directors; - (ii) were not entered into, in all material respects, in accordance with the relevant agreements governing the transactions; and - (iii) have exceeded the maximum aggregate annual caps disclosed in the Prospectus.
+- (i) have not been approved by the Company's board of directors; - (ii) were not, in all material respects, in accordance with the pricing policies of the Group for transactions involving the provision of the goods or services by the Group; - (iii) were not entered into, in all material respects, in accordance with the relevant agreements governing the transactions; and - (iv) have exceeded the maximum aggregate annual caps disclosed in the Prospectus and the announcement of the Company.

-Other related party transactions entered into by the Group during the years ended 31 March 2023 and 31 March 2022 which constitute fully exempt continuing connected transactions under Chapter 20 of the GEM Listing Rules are disclosed in Note 34(a) to the consolidated financial statements.
+Other related party transactions entered into by the Group during the years ended 31 March 2024 and 31 March 2023 which constitute fully exempt continuing connected transactions under Chapter 20 of the GEM Listing Rules are disclosed in Note 34(a) to the consolidated financial statements.